 In May 2014, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update No. 2014-09 ("ASU 2014-09"), "Revenue from Contracts with Customers," which stipulates that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 To achieve this core principle, an entity should apply the following steps: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract(s); (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract(s); and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
-The new guidance will be effective for the Company beginning January 1, 2018, with early adoption permitted for annual periods beginning after December 15, 2016.
+The new guidance is effective for the Company beginning January 1, 2018.
 Almost all of the Company's purchase orders, contracts or purchase agreements do not contain performance obligations other than delivery of the agreed upon product, which is primarily FOB shipping point.
 Thus, the Company generally recognizes revenue upon shipment of the product.
-While the Company is still in the process of completing an analysis of all of its revenue generating activities and the contracts which might impact its revenue generating activities in light of the new standard, the Company does not believe that any of its revenue streams will be materially affected by the adoption of ASU 2014-09, and therefore it does not expect its Consolidated Statements of Operations will be materially affected.
-The Company plans to adopt ASU 2014-09 using the modified retrospective approach and recognize a cumulative effect of the change, if any, to opening retained earnings in the year of adoption.
+The Company has analyzed its revenue generating activities and the contracts which might impact its revenue recognition in light of the new standards and does not expect the adoption of ASU 2014-09 will affect its operating profit or net income.
+The Company has determined to adopt ASU 2014-09 using the modified retrospective approach and does not expect any effect on opening retained earnings at January 1, 2018.
+The Company is finalizing its analysis of the incremental disclosure requirements associated with this new guidance and will complete its adoption and implementation in the first quarter 2018.